Ahnfelt/react4s/README.md

 It styles a button to be white with a black border, and black with white text when the mouse is hovered over it.
 The resulting `<style>...</style>` will be added to the DOM the first time `FancyButtonCss` is used to render a component.

-# Performance

-In React, you implement `shouldComponentUpdate()` to avoid rerendering unrelated components when your model is updated.
-In react4s, this method is already implemented for you.
-It uses Scala's `!=` operator to check if any props changed, and only updates the component if either that is the case, or the internal state has changed.
-That means that for everything that hasn't been reallocated, it just compares the references, and thus doesn't traverse deep into the props.

-Beware that what you pass via props must be immutable and have structural equality.
-You can't pass mutable objects or functions as props, or you will get a stale view or a slow view respectively.
-It's totally safe to pass immutable collections and immutable case classes, however.

 # Binding it to the DOM

 ```scala